KonnexionsGmbH/dcr/README.md

 - For questions and high-level discussions, use **[Discussions](https://github.com/KonnexionsGmbH/dcr/discussions)** on GitHub.
 - To report a bug or make a feature request, open an **[Issue](https://github.com/KonnexionsGmbH/dcr/issues)** on GitHub.

-Please note that we may only provide support for problems/questions regarding core features of DCR.
-Any questions or bug reports about features of third-party themes, plugins, extensions or similar should be made to their respective projects.
+Please note that we may only provide support for problems/questions regarding core features of **DCR** Any questions or bug reports about features of third-party themes, plugins, extensions or similar should be made to their respective projects.
 But, such questions are *not* banned from the **[Discussions](https://github.com/KonnexionsGmbH/dcr/discussions)**.